ashellz/habitt/README.md

 3. When a habit is edited to be in another category, update both categories heights (firstCategoryHeight -= 71, secondCategoryHeight += 71)
 4. Habit name going into the second row
 5. Apply 1 second delay to every category open and close
+6. Hide categories with no habits
+7. Change 1 second delay to half a second (need to update app)